About Tafadzwa Rusike - Pindula, Local Knowledge

 In 2016, Rusike helped CAPS United win the league title, their first in 11 years before joining Zambian side ZANACO between 2017 and 2019.[6]

-Rusike returned to Zimbabwe and trained with CAPS United in February 2023 after the expiry of his contract with ZANACO in 2022.[7]
+Rusike returned to Zimbabwe and trained with CAPS United in February 2023 after the expiry of his contract with ZESCO United in 2022.[7]

 Teams Played For